I propose the need for a new holiday…… “Nuclear Holiday.”

 “In 2010, the Pentagon revealed that they owned over 5,000 nuclear warheads.
 Also worth mentioning, this number was down from a high of over 31,000 nuclear warheads, in the late 1960’s.” (http://www.nti.org/gsn/article/number-times-we-could-blow-earth-once-again-secret/).

-Maybe, it won’t occur in the US, maybe the next nuclear weapon won’t explode here, but even a nuclear strike on; Pakistan, South Korea, Turkey, Iran, Guatemala, or any other nation for that matter…. could change the entire world…….
+Maybe it won’t occur in the US, maybe the next nuclear weapon won’t explode here, but even if there were a nuclear strike on; Pakistan, South Korea, Turkey, Iran, Guatemala, or any other nation for that matter…. that event would change the entire world…….

 The Nuclear Age

 Take into account, that the new world economy is growing more and more intertwined, isolating less and less of the world’s population, and this further points to the possibility that nuclear arms may in fact….. never be used again.
 However, history says otherwise and a repetition of violence, is almost a statistical certainty……

 To be honest with ourselves, is of the utmost importance on this issue.
 I also find it worth noting, that the way the human race has handled nuclear arms thus far, is somewhat frightening.

 “I am become death, the destroyer of worlds.”…..
 “I am become death.”

 Nobody saw that as a sign, that perhaps these issues, concerning the use of extreme force, in any matter, should be handled more cautiously?

 I know this is overly ideal, but when will the human race evolve past war?

 When will the human race recognize the need to evolve past violence of this magnitude?
 Will it take a modern war, with nukes going off, destroying the planet, in order for our society to realize the importance of these issues?

 I do not seek proliferation, but awareness…. and I believe it’s in the entire planet’s best interest, to tackle this issue head on.

 In doing so, I propose NOT proliferation but a new global holiday, recognizing, “the nuclear age,” as a time of peace and human achievement.